fmcgeough/fmcgeough.github.io/_posts/2017-12-15-ecto-updateall-join.md

 that I was working on was so far outside the norm (tables stored in different schemas, different naming conventions on primary keys, character fields being used to store foreign keys that pointed at multiple tables).
 The second project that I worked on was a database that I controlled so I got to use the more general features of the Ecto query language.
-The way queries is constructed is - for the most part - easy to grasp but there are definitely some cases that are harder to understand and that could benefit from more examples.
+The way queries are constructed is - for the most part - easy to grasp but there are definitely some cases that are harder to understand and that could benefit from more examples.
 The Ecto update_all is one of those.